micheleantonazzi/ros-gibson-environment/README.md

 # Ros Gibson Environment

-This is a ros package to use [Gibson](https://github.com/StanfordVL/GibsonEnv) environment as a simulation tool for robotics applications.
+This is a ros package to use [Gibson](http://gibsonenv.stanford.edu/) environment as a simulation tool for robotics applications.
 In particular, this package correctly sets Gibson environment and connect it to ros.
 In addition, it implements the navigation stacks for Turtlebot 2 and Husky robots.

 ## Package configuration

-To use this package, please follow the instruction below:
+To use this package, please follow the instructions below:

-* Install ros (robot operating system) on your system
+* Install ROS Noetic on your system

 * Install all Turtlebot 2 and Husky packages.
 To do this, clone in your catkin workspace the following repositories and the run ```catkin_make```